Entanglement and Absorbing-State Transitions in Interactive Quantum Dynamics

-To make measurement-induced phenomena observable, i.e., visible in the trajectory-averaged density matrix, it is necessary to \emph{use} the measurement outcomes~\cite{bao_theory_2020, li2021robust, PhysRevLett.129.200602, Li_crossentropy, garratt2022measurements, Buchhold_preselection,Iadecola_dynamical,McGinley_feedback_dtc}, say, for adaptively controlling subsequent dynamics after classically processing the outcomes.
-Error correction is one example of such \emph{interactive quantum dynamics}, with a threshold transition as a function of the error rate~\cite{nielsen2002quantum}.
-More generally, understanding novel dynamical phenomena in interactive evolutions is an active area of inquiry, especially topical in light of experimental advances in building devices with remarkable capabilities for quantum control via measurements and feedback.
+Phases and criticality in quantum many-body dynamics are topics of fundamental interest.
+For unitary dynamics, various questions have been explored, such as the growth of entanglement~\cite{calabrese2005evolution, kim2013ballistic, nahum_quantum_2017}, the emergence of hydrodynamics~\cite{Khemani-Huse2018_emergence, Rakovszky-vonKeyserlingk2018_diffusive,Brown-Bakr2019_bad}, or the effects of disorder~\cite{Nandkishore-Huse2015_review,abanin_colloquium_2019,Alet2018_review}.
+Recently, motivated by advances in quantum computing hardware, ``monitored" quantum systems subject to repeated local measurements have also come under intense investigation~\cite{potter_entanglement_2021,Fisher_random_quantum_circuits}.
+These systems were shown to display the surprising phenomenon of entanglement phase transitions as a function of measurement rate~\cite{li_quantum_2018,skinner_measurement-induced_2019,choi_quantum_2020,gullans_dynamical_2020,bao_theory_2020,li_measurement-driven_2019,Jian-Ludwig2020_measurement_criticality,ippoliti_entanglement_2021,Agrawal_2022}.
+Such phase transitions are only visible in the properties of \emph{individual} quantum trajectories~\cite{Plenio_quantum_jump} corresponding to specific sequences of measurement outcomes, so they bear a prohibitive post-selection cost that is exponential in the space-time volume (with exceptions in Clifford dynamics~\cite{Noel_measurement_2022,Li_crossentropy}, spacetime-dual dynamics~\cite{Ippoliti_postselection, ippoliti_fractal_2022, Lu_2021}, or replacing measurements with swaps into an environment~\cite{weinstein2022scrambling}).
+Monitored dynamics can be enriched by using the measurement outcomes, say, for adaptively controlling the subsequent dynamics~\cite{Sierant-Pagano2022_dissipative_floquet,Cai2022_feedback, garratt2022measurements, Buchhold_preselection,Iadecola_dynamical,McGinley_feedback_dtc, Friedman_adaptive}.
+Error correction is one example of such \emph{interactive quantum dynamics} with a transition as a function of the error rate~\cite{nielsen2002quantum}.
+Understanding novel dynamical phenomena in interactive evolution is an active area of inquiry, especially topical in light of experimental advances in building devices capable of quantum control via measurements and feedback.